openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 >
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
-> The APIs of API version 9 is of the Canary version and are for trial use only.
+> The APIs of API version 9 are of the canary version and are for trial use only.
 The API call may be unstable.

 ## Modules to Import